tcltk/tcl/doc/markdown/SetVar.md

 : If this bit is set in *flags* then the variable is looked up only in the current namespace; if a procedure is active its variables are ignored, and the global namespace is also ignored unless it is the current namespace.

 **TCL\_LEAVE\_ERR\_MSG**
-: If an error is returned and this bit is set in *flags*, then an error message will be left in the interpreter's result, where it can be retrieved with **Tcl\_GetObjResult** or **Tcl\_GetStringResult**.
+: If an error is returned and this bit is set in *flags*, then an error message will be left in the interpreter's result, where it can be retrieved with [Tcl\_GetObjResult][SetResult] or [Tcl\_GetStringResult][SetResult].
 If this flag bit is not set then no error message is left and the interpreter's result will not be modified.

 **TCL\_APPEND\_VALUE**
 : If this bit is set then *newValuePtr* or *newValue* is appended to the current value instead of replacing it.
 If the variable is currently undefined, then the bit is ignored.
 This bit is only used by the **Tcl\_Set\*** procedures.